neilg63/geotime/README.md

 * refJd:	The calculated Julian day of the UTC date-time
 * refUnix:	The calculated unix time stamp
 * solarUtcOffset: The offset from UTC as it should be by longitude alone, ensuring noon or 12am is where the sun reaches its highest point.
-* timeStart: Unix time of the start of this time offset
+* timeStart: Start of this time offset as a unix timestamp
-* timeStartUtc: UTC datetime of the start of this time offset
+* timeStartUtc: Time offset start as as UTC date-time string
-* timeEnd: Unix time of the end of this time offset (if known)
+* timeEnd: Eend of this time offset as a unix timestamp (if known)
-* timeEndUtc: UTC datetime of the end of this time offset (if known).
+* timeEndUtc: Time offset end as as UTC date-time string (if known).
 For regions that do not apply summer time (daylight saving), the time offset is assumed to remain the same until further notice.

 ### GET geotime